Premium07/Simple-Calculator/README.md

 # Simple-Calculator
-This repo is a design of full functional simple calulator created using HTML5 and CSS3
+This repo is a design of fully functional simple calculator created using HTML5, CSS3 and JavaScript.